My AI Journey: A Timeline of Tinkering, Models, and Machines

 Summer 2023: Self-Hosted LLMs

 I used ExLlamaV2 as the inference platform and TabbyAPI for an OpenAI-compatible endpoint.
-I tinkered with every new model that dropped: Llama 2, Mistral 7B, Mixtral 8x7B — quantised, optimised, doing everything I could to squeeze performance out of consumer hardware.
+I tinkered with every new model that dropped: Llama 2, Mistral 7B, Mixtral 8x7B.
+I was quantising, optimising, and doing everything I could to squeeze performance out of consumer hardware.

 The appeal was obvious: privacy, no API costs, full control, no rate limits.
 The reality was more nuanced.
-Local models in mid-to-late 2023 were good enough for simple tasks but couldn't handle the complex multi-step reasoning I needed for serious agent work.
+Local models in mid-to-late 2023 were good enough for simple tasks, but they couldn't handle the complex multi-step reasoning I needed for serious agent work.

 Key models: Llama 2, Mistral 7B, Mixtral 8x7B.
 The quantization revolution.
 The self-hosted AI movement in full swing.